yowrexd/PyGram/README.md

 - Conditional Statements
 - Loops (for, while)
 - Functions
 - Lists and Dictionaries
-- Basic Debugging
 - Input/Output Operations

-Players solve puzzles, complete coding quests, and debug snippets to unlock new stages and advance their Python knowledge.
+Players complete coding quests, and debug snippets to unlock new stages and advance their Python knowledge.

 ---

 ## 🕹️ How to Play

 1. **Download and Install** the game (see installation instructions below).
-2. Launch the game and choose your **profile**.
+2. Launch the game and enter your **profile**.
 3. Write or choose the correct code to solve challenges.
-4. Collect rewards and unlock the next stage as you master each topic!
+4. Unlock the next stage as you master each topic!

 ---